-The 26th Ada-Europe International Conference on Reliable Software Technologies (AEiC 2022), will take place in Ghent, Belgium in dual mode, with a solid core of inpresence activities accompanied by digital support for remote participation.
-The conference schedule comprises a journal track, an industrial track, a work-in-progress (WiP) track, a vendor exhibition, parallel tutorials, and satellite workshops.
+The 27th Ada-Europe International Conference on Reliable Software Technologies (AEiC 2023), will take place in Lisbon, Portugal.
+The conference schedule comprises a journal track, an industrial track, a work-in-progress track, a vendor exhibition, parallel tutorials, and satellite workshops.

 - Journal-track submissions present research advances supported by solid theoretical foundation and thorough evaluation.